Did Gene Sharp work for the CIA? Correcting the Conspiracies.

-Just after Gene died there was a new slew of attacks against his work that I knew only too well before I’d even met him.
+Just after Gene died there was a barrage of attacks against his work that I knew only too well before I’d even met him.
 Some of the incorrect information comes from a discredited article written in 2005 by a French journalist, Thierry Maysan, then based in Syria, who argued that Gene was a tool of the CIA.
 Almost immediately after Sharp’s death in January 2018 Doug Henwood interviewed Marcie Smith an Adjunct Professor at John Jay College which alluded to the same accusation through a similar process of guilt by association.
-The interview with Marcie Smith is in some ways more serious than the Meysan article because she is a practicing academic with a JD in law and therefore it might be reasonable to expect her standards of evidence and research would be reliable.
+The interview with Marcie Smith is in some ways more serious than the Meysan article because she is a practicing academic and therefore it might be reasonable to expect her standards of evidence and research would be reliable.
 However, in the podcast she berates people for not doing proper research on Sharp while making many basic factual errors and in some cases simply using Thierry Maysan's article while coming up with many of her own incorrect assertions about Gene's work which he would have strongly refuted.
 Smith never contacted the Albert Einstein Institution to answer any questions she had or allow the opportunity for a right of reply.
 She then recorded the podcast just weeks after Sharp’s death which allowed her and Doug Henwood to make factually inaccurate claims without fear of Sharp being able to respond.
 Marcie Smith followed this podcast in May 2019 with a long read article which replicated many of the same mistakes of understanding that were present in the podcast.
 I wrote to her back in August offering to open up a private dialogue on her arguments and sources but received no response.

 We should hold journalists to high standards of accuracy but it’s obvious that academics should be held to an equally high standard.
 Inaccuracy of this gravity, especially when used to attack the career of another academic calls into question the quality of Marcie Smith's previous research, but also the quality of her home university and faculty.
 As a fellow academic to Sharp, Marcie Smith not extending his institution a right of reply was unprofessional and unethical and as a fellow human being it was pretty unpleasant.
 Both academics and journalists make mistakes of fact and understanding all of the time, I don't blame Smith for her mistakes, but what I do take serious issue with is the blinkered attitude she has taken in not seeking verification and continuing arguments which are patently false with no opportunity for those who understand the work well to counter them.
 However, the best and only real defence I can offer is to factcheck from my own research over the course of almost a decade in archives on three continents and with revolutionary leaders and defense and intelligence officials all over the world.